 Undocumented students or non-immigrant visa holders

 Presumed undocumented students or non-immigrant visa holders who meet certain criteria are eligible for resident student status and resident tuition rates.
 To qualify, students must complete an affidavit promising to apply for permanent residency in the United States at the earliest possible opportunity and indicating a willingness to engage in activities necessary to acquire citizenship.
-More information to help colleges implement the law is available here.

 Students in Oregon border counties